frovedis/frovedis/doc/manual/python/ml/bernoulli_naive_bayes.md

 before training the model, then it can prompt the user to train the naive bayes model first.

 __Return Value__
-It returns ‘True’, if the model is already fitted otherwise, it returns ‘False’.
+It returns ‘True’, if the model is already fitted, otherwise, it returns ‘False’.

 # SEE ALSO
-rowmajor_matrix, dvector, crs_matrix
+multinomial_naive_bayes, rowmajor_matrix, dvector, crs_matrix